Why I Chose Elective Amputation

 Now I am that person doing that thing and I couldn’t be more excited about it.

 Have you ever done anything that scared the hell out of you?
-Comment below!
+Let me down in the comments below!